omer-games/Dynamic-World-2D/README.md

 ## Configuration

-The game's configuration options are available in the `config.txt` file.
-Here you can adjust various gameplay settings to customize your experience.
+The game's configuration options are available in the main file.
+There you can adjust various gameplay settings to customize your experience.

 ## License